Everyone deserves a safe and secure home.

 What makes an effective complaint?

-Having evidence about the issue will always be useful, so try to:
+In addition, having evidence about the issue will always be useful.
+Try to:

 What can I expect from my landlord after I complain?